M74 northbound between J5 and J6

 Trivia and Design

 When they opened, Hamilton and Bothwell were treated administratively as if they were one service area.
-On this website their two names mean they are each counted individually.
+As they have different names and different addresses, we count them separately.

 The long entry roads are necessary because of the nearby junctions and limited land available, but it does create a grand and scenic welcome that its namesake Hamilton Palace would approve of.